 Why are these exercises so good for everyone – and specially nurses patient is sliding down his wheelchair.
 A heavy guy, not overweight but just a big guy.
 No leg strength so he was on his way down to the floor.
 Another nurse and I tried to prevent a fall.
-If a patient is falling you might not be able to stop but you should try to lessen the impact, so we tried to save this guy from hitting the floor.
+If a patient is falling you might not be able to stop it but you should try to lessen the impact, so we tried to save this guy from hitting the floor.

 Nurses either hurt themselves right at work or it happens years later.
 There are also other problems associated with nursing work.
 Moving heavy patients can cause direct injury but hospital working environment has variety of activities that can lead to injury.

 Hospital workers experience more back pain and injury then any other professional.
 Activities such as bending, twisting, awkward static postures, psychological stress, and frequent heavy lifting are all factors contributing to back pain and back injury.
 Nurses more then any other worker will benefit from having a strong backs and knowing how to use it correctly.
 Hospitals should provide education, training and massage.
 Unfortunately, it does not happen often enough or simply never; other than just a few words at orientation.
 You have to protect yourself because no one will.

 Nurses are under constant stress